 We may share your Personal Data with the following types of companies (Data Controllers or Processors) for the reasons explained in section 5.
 A Data Controller is a person(s) or company (either alone or jointly or in common with other persons) who decides how Personal Data will be processed.
 A Data Processor is an external company or other third parties that collects and processes Personal Data on behalf of us.

-Also, to help us deliver our services and provide the test(s) administration, we may share Personal Data with our medical practitioners who provide you with the results of your test and analyse data from our laboratory or referral laboratories.
+Also, to help us deliver our services and provide the test(s) administration, we may share Personal Data with our medical practitioners, referral laboratory or external company who may provide you with the results of your test and analyse data from our laboratory or referral laboratories.
 They will be under a duty of confidentiality and will handle your data securely.
+In some cases, we may use a laboratory or company outside the United Kingdom to process, analyse and/or interpret a sample.

 Companies (Data Processors) we will share your Personal Data with include: